xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 ## Integration version 01 - React Context

-The simples possible integration with React is using React Context (https://reactjs.org/docs/context.html).
+The simplest possible integration with React is using React Context (https://reactjs.org/docs/context.html).

-Context work in pairs: you have one component that provides the data, and other that consumes and update itself on data changes.
+Context work in pairs: you have one component that provides the data, and one that consumes and update itself on data changes.

-First you have to create the context, get the provider and render it;
+First you have to create the context, get the Provider and render it;

 ```js
 class FreezerProvider extends React.Component